Exhibition Statement 2022:

 November 2010

-Art is many things.
-But when I was recently in a hospital I was reminded of how the function of art there is a healing one.
-A hospital is a place of mixed emotions and seeing all the art up there lining the walls.
-It says to you, you are here but try to remember that we are able to choose the way we see, try to see things differently and make things different out of our selves and the world.
+I was recently in a hospital I was reminded of how the function of art there is a healing one.
+A hospital is a place of mixed emotions and seeing all the art regardless of what it is, says to you, try to remember to see things differently of your self in the world.

 Stand Alone